apacheignite/documentation/compute-grid/load-balancing.md

 [block:callout]
 {
   "type": "warning",
   "body": "Note that this SPI must always be used in conjunction with `JobStealingFailoverSpi`.
-Also note that job metrics update should be enabled (i.e. IgniteConfiguration.getMetricsUpdateFrequency() should be set to a positive value) in order for this SPI to work properly."
+Also note that job metrics update should be enabled (i.e. IgniteConfiguration.getMetricsUpdateFrequency() should be set to a positive value) in order for this SPI to work properly. \nAll other `JobStealingCollisionSpi` configuration parameters are optional.", "title": "Configuration requirement."
 }
 [/block]